dami-gupta-git/tumor_board_v2/README.md

 Indexed PubMed abstracts, clinical trial matching, NCCN/ESMO guideline retrieval, and variant lookups for rare mutations.

 ### Agentic AI Architecture
-Two-phase multi-agent system: collaborative evidence gathering (Literature, Trials, Pathways agents) followed by adversarial debate (Advocate vs Skeptic → Arbiter assigns final tier).
+A two-phase multi-agent system that first performs collaborative evidence gathering through specialized agents (e.g., Literature, Trials, Pathways), followed by an adversarial debate between Advocate and Skeptic agents where an Arbiter assigns the final clinical actionability tier; this process leverages semantic embeddings and a knowledge graph to store and retrieve the complete history of agent debates, enhancing reasoning transparency and accuracy.

 ### Patient-Level Analysis
 VCF upload, whole-exome/genome processing, variant prioritization, and comprehensive clinical report generation.